rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 whole satoshi amounts: in commitment transactions these are rounded down as specified in [3].

-A node MUST NOT offer `amount_msat` it cannot pay for in both commitment transactions (see "Fee Calculation" ), a node SHOULD fail the connection if this occurs.  `amount_msat` MUST BE greater than 0.
+A node MUST NOT offer `amount_msat` it cannot pay for in both commitment transactions at the current `fee_rate` (see "Fee Calculation" ).
+A node SHOULD fail the connection if this occurs.
+`amount_msat` MUST BE greater than 0.

 A node MUST NOT add a HTLC if it would result in it offering more than 1500 HTLCs in either commitment transaction.
 At 32 bytes per HTLC